Hutchinson letters affair: Background

-In the years after the enactment of the Townshend Acts, Massachusetts Lieutenant Governor Thomas Hutchinson and his colonial secretary and brother-in-law, Andrew Oliver, wrote a series of letters concerning the acts, the protests against them, and suggestions on how to respond, to Thomas Whately, an assistant to British Prime Minister George Grenville.
+In the years after the enactment of the Townshend Acts, Massachusetts Lieutenant Governor Thomas Hutchinson and his colonial secretary and brother-in-law, Andrew Oliver, wrote a series of letters concerning the acts, the protests against them, and suggestions on how to respond to Thomas Whately, an assistant to British Prime Minister George Grenville.
 Whately died in 1772, and his papers were turned over to his brother William.

 Whately, at one point, gave access to his brother's papers to John Temple, another colonial official who sought to recover letters of his own from those papers.

-Hutchinson was appointed governor of Massachusetts in 1770 after the critical publication by opposition politicians of letters written by his predecessor, Francis Bernard.
-Over the next two years, Hutchinson engaged in an extended and rancorous written debate with the provincial assembly and the governor's council, both of which were dominated by the radical leadership hostile to Parliamentary authority.
-The debate centered on the arbitrariness of executive prerogative and the role of Parliament in colonial governance and greatly deepened divisions in the province.
+Hutchinson was appointed governor of Massachusetts in 1770 after the critical publication by opposition politicians of letters that had been written by his predecessor, Francis Bernard.
+Over the next two years, Hutchinson engaged in an extended and rancorous written debate with the provincial assembly and the governor's council, both of which were dominated by radical leadership, which was hostile to parliamentary authority.
+The debate centered on the arbitrariness of executive prerogative and the role of Parliament in colonial governance, and it greatly deepened divisions in the province.

-The Massachusetts debate reached a pitch in England when the colonial secretary, Lord Dartmouth, insisted for Benjamin Franklin, who was acting as agent for Massachusetts in London, to demand for the Massachusetts assembly to retract its response to a speech the governor had given early in 1772 as part of the ongoing debate.
-Franklin had acquired a packet of about twenty letters that had been written to Whately.
+The Massachusetts debate reached a pitch in England when the colonial secretary, Lord Dartmouth, insisted for Benjamin Franklin, who was acting as agent for Massachusetts in London, to demand for the Massachusetts assembly to retract its response to a speech that the governor had given early in 1772 as part of the ongoing debate.

+Franklin had acquired a packet of about twenty letters, which had been written to Whately.

 Upon reading them, Franklin concluded that Hutchinson and Oliver had mischaracterized the situation in the colonies and thus had misled Parliament.
 He felt that wider knowledge of the letters would then focus colonial anger away from Parliament and towards those who had written the misleading letters.

 Franklin sent the letters to Thomas Cushing, the speaker of the Massachusetts assembly, in December 1772.
-He insisted to Cushing that they not be published or widely circulated.
+He insisted to Cushing for them not be published or widely circulated.
 Franklin specifically wrote that they should be seen only by a few people and that Cushing was not "at liberty to make the letters public."

-The letters arrived in Massachusetts in March 1773, and came into the hands of Samuel Adams, who was serving as the clerk of the Massachusetts assembly.
+The letters arrived in Massachusetts in March 1773 and came into the hands of Samuel Adams, who was serving as the clerk of the Massachusetts assembly.
 By Franklin's instructions, only a select few people, including the Massachusetts Committee of Correspondence, were to see the letters.

 Alarmed at what they read, Cushing wrote Franklin to ask if the restrictions on their circulation could be eased.
-In a response received by Cushing in early June, Franklin reiterated that they were not to be copied or published but that they could be shown to anyone.
+In a response received by Cushing in early June, Franklin reiterated that they were not to be copied or published, but they could be shown to anyone.